 Eating raw marijuana doesn’t provide you the same effects as you get from smoking the flowers or taking edibles, tinctures, etc. However, researchers believe that eating raw cannabis can provide some health benefits because of the chemical compounds it contains.

 Despite cannabinoids, marijuana also contains terpenes, compounds with specific flavor and aroma.
 Terpenes are incredibly beneficial for health.
 However, in raw marijuana, there are more terpenes than you would get in other forms of the plant.
 Terpenes provide ultimate relaxing and stress-relieving effects, thus boosting focus.
+You can even buy terpene products these days to add to food, vape juice, etc, to get the benefits of these useful compounds.

 If you want to get a good night’s sleep without getting high, eating raw cannabis can be a great option.
 It helps you fall asleep naturally and stay asleep through all REM sleeps.